spacewall/dissoviet_scrapper/README.md

 - <code>git push origin checking</code>

 ## Note
-red:[This branch is intended only for verification, do not add third-party files here (except for the table folder, .gitignore and log.json).]
+This branch is intended only for verification, do not add third-party files here (except for the table folder, .gitignore and log.json).